OfficeDev/open-xml-docs/docs/how-to-get-the-contents-of-a-document-part-from-a-package.md

 ```

 You can then use a **StreamReader** object to
-read the contents of the <span
-class="keyword">WordprocessingCommentsPart</span> part of the document
+read the contents of the **WordprocessingCommentsPart** part of the document
 and return its contents.

 ```csharp